 Littlepay is an Australian fintech start-up focused on developing micro payment processing services. littlepay helps transport authorities, operators, and service providers to accept open payments quickly, simply and safely through cloud-based bank-grade infrastructure.
 Their loosely coupled solution is PCI DSS Level 1 certified and supports true multi-trip / multi-operator account-based payments.
 Founded in 2015 by Michael Walters, littlepay are backed by a global investment company with a long track record of investing in and developing payments technologies, littlepay are backed by a global investment company with a long track record of investing in and developing payments technologies.

-Speedlancer is a marketplace of 450 curated freelancers available on-demand.
+Speedlancer is a Victoria startup with a marketplace of 450 curated freelancers available on-demand.
 They deliver tasks in as little as 4 Hours or in Bundles for full-stack campaigns.
 Founded by 22-year-old entrepreneur, Adam Stone.
 Adam launched his first business at the age of 12.
 He scaled it across 120,000 customers worldwide and outsourcing the entire process down to a 10-minute-work week (while studying full time).
 Through this experience, Adam discovered the weakness in other outsourcing platforms and decided to create his own.
 Today Speedlancer offers writers, designers, researchers, lead-generators and developers.
 Their team includes Jon Westenberg in Sydney as well as a globally distributed team of 6 employees (in additional to their 450 highly curated freelancers) in the US and Brazil.

 On a mission to digitise the match day experience, RefLIVE is the first smartwatch app to be used in a FIFA International match and currently has users in over 45 countries.
 RefLIVE was the result of Founder Simon Murphy’s combined passion for sport, technology and entrepreneurship.
 RefLIVE allows officials to track time and record match information digitally rather than with a stopwatch, notepad and pen.
 Already cementing their position as the world leader in smartwatch technology for sports officials.
 RefLIVE plan to continue to revolutionise sports administration worldwide through a range of products in different sports.